Xinyuanso/FYP__IBI-application/README.md

 Project Description:
 ---------------------
 This project implements an Identity-Based Identification (IBI) scheme into cryptographic library using MIRACL Core.
+An application of client-server structure demonstrates the library's usage

 Directory Structure:
 ---------------------